Frozen vs Live Rodents: What Should I Feed My Snake?

 Most handlers (ourselves included) believe that captive snakes should be trained to eat pre-euthanized rodents since it’s more humane for the prey and overall safer for the snake.

-Others believe that fresh prey and the stimulation of the hunt are essential for their snake’s mental and physical health.
+Others believe that fresh prey and the stimulation of hunting are essential for their snakes’ mental and physical health.

 Ultimately, the decision to feed frozen-thawed or live rodents depends on the individual snake, the owner’s preferences, and the specific circumstances of the reptile’s environment.